Part 2: The Day of Your Surgery

 your lungs and keep you breathing during surgery.

-Another example of regional anesthesia is a nerve block where numbing medicine is injected into the thigh, back of the knee, or leg, near large nerves above the surgical foot and ankle.
-Whether the numbing medicine is given in the back, thigh, or leg,
+Another example of regional anesthesia is a nerve block where numbing medicine is injected into the thigh, back of the knee, or leg, near large nerves that supply sensation to the foot and ankle.
+Whether the numbing medicine is given in the back, thigh,

-the regional anesthesia works by affecting large nerves above the involved foot and ankle.
-One advantage that such regional anesthesia has over general anesthesia is that you may have pain relief many hours after surgery when the nerves above the
+or leg, the regional anesthesia works by affecting large nerves above the involved foot and ankle.
+One advantage that such regional anesthesia has over general anesthesia is that you may have pain relief many hours after surgery when the nerves above

 How long will you have to stay in the hospital after surgery?